tommytracey/aind-dog-project/README.md

 #### PyTorch vs. Keras+Tensorflow

-1. PyTorch dataloader
+1. PyTorch dataloader ❤️
-	- makes creation of class labels seamless
+	- Makes creation of class labels seamless
-	- no need for One-hot Encoding
+	- No need for manual one-hot encoding
+		- mapping between OHE vector indexes and their associated classes happens automagically
-	- creating augmentations is a snap!
+	- Creating a custom series of augmentations is a snap!
 1. PyTorch strikes a good balance between simplicity and flexibility.
+I can see why many researchers prefer it.
 PyTorch also feels more like pure Python, whereas Tensorflow has some syntax and conventions that are unique to Tensorflow.
 "Sessions" anyone?
-In general, Tensorflow feels more lower level and getting the syntax right can be cumbersome.
-However, using Keras helps abstract away much of that complexity.
+In general, Tensorflow feels more lower level and nailing the syntax can be cumbersome.
+However, using Keras helps abstract away much of that complexity while still providing adequate customizations.
 1. Tensorflow seems much more efficient and production ready.
 	- Static vs. dynamic graph computation
 	- AWS cost differential